jakemorrissey/T03Group15/README.md

 GETTING STARTED
-All files required to initiate the game are found at: https://github.com/jakemorrissey/T03Group15 The 3 classes to be downloaded for the GUI setup are "GameDialog", "LevelData" and "Main" Ascertain that javafx is setup in your machine.
+All files required to initiate the game are found at: https://github.com/jakemorrissey/T03Group15 The 3 classes to be downloaded for the GUI setup are "GameDialog", "LevelData" and "Main".
+Ascertain that javafx is setup in your machine.

+BUILT WITH
+The game was developed using the Eclipse IDE along with e(fx)clipse 3.4.1 which can be found on Eclipse's Marketplace

-Members: Jake M, Robin S., Matt L., Carlos V.
+Authors: Jake M, Robin S., Matt L., Carlos V.

-DEMO 1: Most updated version found under: project -> runnergame -> src -> carlos-branch
+Acknowledgments